-Ma On Shan hike is one of the most challenging and rewarding hikes in the New Territories of Hong Kong.
-The mountain got its name because of the saddle-shaped peaks (Ma On literally means horse saddle) and is one of the top 10 highest mountains in HK.
+The Ma On Shan hike is one of the most challenging and rewarding hikes in the New Territories of Hong Kong.
+The mountain got its name from its saddle-shaped peaks (Ma On literally means horse saddle) and is one of the top 10 highest mountains in HK.

 There are many ways to hike Ma On Shan in Hong Kong.
-I really like the point-to-point trail that starts in Ma On Shan Country Park, which will take you up a series of peaks of Tiu Shau Ngam, The Hunch Backs and descend into Sai Kung via Pyramid Hill and Ngong Ping plateau.
+I really like the point-to-point trail that starts in Ma On Shan Country Park and takes you up a series of peaks of Tiu Shau Ngam and The Hunch Backs, then descends into Sai Kung via Pyramid Hill and Ngong Ping plateau.
 At the latter part of the trail, you will also hike part of MacLehose Trail Section 4 and Ma On Shan Country Trail.

-I’ll show you exactly how to hike these mountains in Ma On Shan Country Park and enjoy a day of trekking on one of the best hiking trails in Hong Kong.
+In this post, I’ll show you exactly how to hike the mountains in Ma On Shan Country Park and enjoy a full day of trekking on one of the best hiking trails in Hong Kong.

 Disclosure: This post may contain affiliate links.
 If you buy something through them, I will receive a small commission at no additional cost.
 Thank you for supporting this website.
 For more information, please read the disclosure for more info.